Lupo-GmbH/plesk-inwx/README.md

 plesk bin extension --exec inwx inwx.php < /tmp/zone.json
 ```

-You should see informational logs and, if credentials are correct, the zone and records will be created/updated at INWX.
+You should see informational logs and, if credentials are correct and the zone already exists at INWX, the records will be synchronized incrementally.

 ## Uninstall / disable